-As the name suggested, the Preferred Smoker category is for those who would otherwise fall into the Preferred underwriting class if they didn’t smoke.
-If you recently quit smoking, you still may qualify for this class, but it would be worth reviewing your coverage on an annual basis, at least, if you were to continue staying away from smoking.
+This is a subcategory of the Preferred class; this category is for those who would otherwise fall into the Preferred underwriting class if they didn’t smoke.
+If you recently quit smoking, you still may qualify for this class, but it would be worth reviewing your coverage on an annual basis, at least, if you were to stay tobacco-free.

-Much like Preferred Smokers, the Standard Smoker classification is for those who would otherwise fall into the Standard underwriting category if they didn’t smoke.
+Much like Preferred Smokers, the Standard Smoker classification is a subcategory of the Standard class and is for those who would otherwise fall into the Standard underwriting category if they didn’t smoke.

-The Substandard class can tend to be complicated, as it isn’t as clear as the other six categories.
-The Substandard category is typically used if you have a complicated health history, or have had new problems arise recently, and your coverage and rates are determined by a table rating system that provides a grade.
-While some of the prices of Substandard coverage aren’t ideal, it’s still an option to ensure your loved ones are covered in the event of your death.
+The Substandard class is not as clear as the other six categories.
+It’s typically used if you have a complicated health history or have had new health problems arise recently, like a heart attack.
+Your coverage and rates are determined by a table rating system that provides a grade.
+While some of the prices of Substandard coverage are expensive, it’s still an option to ensure your loved ones are covered in the event of your death.